avdyushin/BibleSDK/README.md

 let versions = bible.availableVersion
 ```

+For now this SDK has `KJV` Bible as build-in one.

 ## Get Bible by Version

+Use subscript to get Bible by it's Version:

 ```swift
 let kjvBible = bible["kjv"]
 ```

 ## Get Book by Abbreviation

+The same for the Books:

 ```swift
 let kjvBible = bible["kjv"]